Wednesday 1 November / 7.30 p.m. / River Lane Centre, River Lane, Cambridge CB5 8HP

-Everyone's welcome at our June meeting, at the wheelchair-accessible River Lane Centre (halfway along the road, opposite the junction with Beche Road and next to a small playground).
-Please note that it's not on the first Wednesday of the month as usual: we agreed last time to wait until after the general election on 8 June.
+Everyone's welcome at our October meeting, at the wheelchair-accessible River Lane Centre (halfway along the road, opposite the junction with Beche Road and next to a small playground).
 As always we'll agree the agenda at the start, but here's the draft which circulated on our mailing list last week.Read more